 - Carl Haslam – I’m an operational Watch Manager in Greater Manchester Fire and Rescue Service and have over 20 years service.
 I am responsible for the running of the site and creating the content for the site, as well as ensuring the finances are all kept in order.
 The site became a Ltd Company in 2017 and our finances are fully accountable.

 - Steve Dudeney – Steve is a Borough Commander in London Fire Brigade and has completed 30 years service.
 Steve has been a long standing member of the site and forum and his knowledge of the fire and rescue service has paid dividends over the years, in ensuring accurate information is utilised correctly on the site and that the forums are moderated as they should be.

 - Keith Miller – Keith is a Watch Manager in Northern Ireland Fire and Rescue.
 Keith has been instrumental in the growth of the site and especially the forum since its inception.
 Keith’s knowledge is also vast and especially useful when it comes to discussing how Northern Ireland compares to the rest of the UK.

-- James Holder – James is a Watch Manager in West Midlands Fire and Rescue and heads up the Fire investigation Unit in West Mids.
+- James Holder – James is a Watch Manager in West Midlands Fire and Rescue and is a member of the Fire investigation Unit in West Mids.
 James is also the author of Firefighter Fit and has been instrumental in ensuring that our fitness pages remain current.
 James also assists members on the forum with all aspects of their fitness, regardless of whether they are currently employed by an FRS or currently trying to join a particular FRS.

-- Mark Neville – Mark is an operational Watch Manger in Essex Fire and Rescue and has also been a long standing member of the site and forum.
+- Mark Nevill – Mark is an operational Watch Manger in Essex Fire and Rescue and has also been a long standing member of the site and forum.
 Mark’s knowledge of the retained duty system has helped many members who work or wish to work under the system.